fjij/minecraft-server-manager/README.md

 # minecraft-server-manager

-API to manange multiple minecraft servers.
+API to manage multiple minecraft servers.

 It uses Docker to containerize and run multiple server instances, as well as Postgres to keep track of servers and configurations.